GGAlanSmithee/learning-intel-x86-assembly/002_write_to_terminal/002_write_to_terminal.md

 ### hexadecimal numbers

-A hexadecimal number is a conveniant way to represent a binary number.
+A hexadecimal number is a convenient way to represent a binary number.
 A hexadecimal number has a base of 16 (0 to 9 + A to F), which allows us to represent 8 bits (a byte) in just 2 hex digits.
 This makes it much easier to remember and to communicate.
 In x86 assembly, memory addresses are written as hexadecimal numbers.

 The most common notation for writing a hex is with a leading `0x`, however, in the Intel x86 architecture [manual][intel manual], vol. 1, ch.
 1.3.3, they refer to a hex number as a string of digits followed by a `H`, for example `FF0000H`.